casualwriter/powerpage-web-crawler/README.md

 Program will

-* crawl all index page.
+* crawl all category page.
 * find out all url of content pages.
-* crawl content fro one page, or all pages.
+* crawl content for one page, or all pages.
 * save setting and links ato database (support multiple sites)
 * save content pages to local files.
 * off-line reading from local files.